dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/readiness-assessment.md

 Question: In what way does the Readiness Assessment contribute to release decisions?
 A: By determining if unaddressed readiness risks remain at a specific point in time
-B: By focusing on the organization's stock market performance
+B: By focusing on the organization's stock market performance and shareholder value
-C: By evaluating the personal preferences of the CEO
+C: By evaluating the personal preferences of the CEO and senior management
-D: By assessing the global economic conditions
+D: By assessing the global economic conditions and market trends
 Answer: A
 Explanation: The Readiness Assessment plays a crucial role in release decisions, evaluating whether any unaddressed readiness risks remain and whether the organization is genuinely prepared for the transition at a specific point in time.
 ```